FritsHoogland/linux_load/README.md

 So overall, if you are serious about performance, this is not the number your are looking for.

 Use at your own risk!

+The c program was copied from a stackexchange example: <https://unix.stackexchange.com/questions/134888/simulate-an-unkillable-process-in-d-state>